 MyCare Ohio Waiver

 MyCare Ohio is Ohio's integrated program for adults who are dual-eligible (both Medicare and Medicaid).
 Beginning January 1, 2026, Ohio rolled out Next Generation MyCare as a Fully Integrated Dual-Eligible Special Needs Plan (FIDE-SNP) structure, with the new MyCare Ohio Waiver replacing the older capitated program.
-Phase 1 covered 29 counties; statewide coverage by August 1, 2026.
+The Ohio Department of Medicaid rolled out Next Generation MyCare in 29 counties on January 1, 2026 and is expanding it to the rest of Ohio through August 1, 2026.
 The waiver pays family caregivers under the same consumer-direction model used by PASSPORT.

 DODD waivers (IO, Level One, SELF)